logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 2. In the page for the function, scroll down to the `Layers` section and choose `Add Layer`.
    ![Add layer](https://dytvr9ot2sszz.cloudfront.net/logz-docs/lambda_extensions/lambda-x_1-2.jpg)

-3. Select the `Specify an ARN` option, then choose the ARN of the extension with the region code that matches your Lambda Function region from the [**Lambda extension versions** table](https://github.com/logzio/logzio-lambda-extensions/tree/main/logzio-lambda-extensions-logs#lambda-extension-versions), and click the `Add` button.
+3. Select the `Specify an ARN` option, then choose the ARN of the extension with the region code that matches your Lambda Function region from the [**ARNs** table](https://github.com/logzio/logzio-lambda-extensions/tree/main/logzio-lambda-extensions-logs#arns), and click the `Add` button.
    ![Add ARN extension](https://dytvr9ot2sszz.cloudfront.net/logz-docs/lambda_extensions/lambda-x_1-3.jpg)

 ##### Configure the extension parameters